 - Sign up for a membership plan.
 Perks include access to exclusive, limited selections, an automatic delivery schedule, and special discounts such as 5% off all club purchases as well as 5%-10% volume discounts.
 The options are limitless – you can select 6 or 12 bottle packs of whites, reds, or mixed for a bit of both!

 Shipping is free with orders over $99 (which isn’t always the case with wine clubs), and because this business model cuts out the retailer, a layer of markup is cut out, so you get really nice wine at great prices!
 Clean-crafted, natural wines that are delivered straight to my door, all without restaurant markups?
 Sign me up!
 I’ll be on my back porch all summer with a glass of wine in hand!

 I’m so thrilled to be able to introduce Scout & Cellar to all my fellow winos out there that are looking for natural, organic wines that taste as excellently as they were crafted at an affordable price.
 I can’t tell you how many times I’ve paid $12+ for a glass of wine, only to later found out that the whole bottle cost $16!
 Plus, summer is right around the corner with all sorts of parties, BBQs, and celebrations.
 If you’re hosting, you can’t beat the convenience of having wine delivered right to your door (one less errand to run, right?), and if you’re a guest, what better gift to give your host then the gift of clean-crafted wine?

 P.S.
-If you enjoyed this Scout & Cellar clean-crafted wine review and might be interested in becoming a Scout & Cellar wine consultant, send me an email at firstname.lastname@example.org.
+If you enjoyed this Scout & Cellar clean-crafted wine review and might be interested in becoming a Scout & Cellar wine consultant, send me an email at email@example.com.
 I’d love to chat with you!
-It’s a fun side gig and you get free/discounted tasty wine! 🙂
+It’s definitely a fun side gig! 🙂